ErionG14/Kiddy-PageDesign/README.md

 # Kiddy - A Test Page Design

-This is a page templade thats been redesign originally it was a design challange
+This is a page templade thats been redesign originally it was a design challange.
+The page includes HTML, CSS and Bootstrap Framework, JS and JQuery.